As a frugal minimalist, what are you supposed to do about Black Friday?

 Whatever gifts you were going to buy, you may as well get them on sale if you can!
 The added bonus to saving money is that now your holiday shopping is done early too!

-If you’re looking for some minimalist gift ideas that won’t break the budget, I made a list for you!
-Click HERE to read it.
+If you’re looking for some minimalist gift ideas that won’t break the budget, I made lists for you!

 Shopping online allows you to avoid the crowds and the rushed feeling of “if I don’t get this, someone else will”.